LorenzoCorbella74/bootstrap-sass-es6/README.md

 npm install
 ```

-To run in hot module reloading mode:
+To run a development environment in hot module reloading:

 ```sh
 npm start